karimLG/docs/yocto/structure.md

 ![](/images/YoctoStructure.png)

 ## Manifests
-The `DC/manifests` coàntains google repo manifests for DCs.
+The `DC/manifests` contains google repo manifests for DCs.
+It contains repo manifest files describing the directories that are visible and where they should be obtained from with git.

 ## Generic layers
 Generic Yocto layers which are mirrored on gerrit.